 Who is an “individual with a disability?”

 If a staff member meets the Americans with Disabilities Act definition of “disability” that would qualify them for reasonable accommodations if they have “a physical or mental impairment that substantially limits one or more major life activities (sometimes referred to in the regulations as an “actual disability”).
 If a disability is not obvious to an employer, they can ask for medical documentation from a health care provider to confirm the need for an accommodation.

 Individuals who solely are “regarded as” having a disability but do not have a disability, are not qualified to receive reasonable accommodations.

-- The staff member requests the forms from Daniela Segura, Human Resources Generalist (or reaches out to discuss accommodations options) to start the accommodations process.
+- The staff member requests the forms from Abigail Iracheta, Human Resources Generalist (or reaches out to discuss accommodation options) to start the accommodation process.

-- The staff member completes the employee portion of the forms and if requested has their healthcare provider complete the requested healthcare provider accommodations documentation.
+- The staff member completes the employee portion of the forms and if requested has their healthcare provider complete the requested healthcare provider accommodation documentation.

 - The next step is the interactive process.
 This is a good opportunity for all engaged in the process to discuss reasonable accommodations that can be put in place for the staff member.

 - Accommodations will be documented and signed by all parties.
 If the accommodations are temporary, the accommodation dates will be listed.